-On August 10, 2022, we entered into a securities purchase agreement with an institutional investor (the "Institutional Investor") pursuant to which we sold 12,121,214 Class A Ordinary Shares of the Company at a purchase price of \$1.65 per Class A Ordinary Share, which purchase price included series A and series B warrants of the Company immediately exercisable upon issuance for one Class A Ordinary Share at an exercise price of \$1.65 (such transactions, the "Institutional Investor Private Placement").
+On August 10, 2022, we entered into a securities purchase agreement with an institutional investor (the "Institutional Investor") pursuant to which we sold 12,121,214 Class A Ordinary Shares of the Company at a purchase price of \$1.65 per Class A Ordinary Share, which purchase price of \$1.65 (such transactions, the "Institutional Investor Private Placement").
 The series A warrants provide the right to purchase up to 12,121,214 Class A Ordinary Shares for a period of five years (the "Series A Warrants").
 The series B warrants provide the right to purchase up to 6,060,607 Class A Ordinary Shares for a period of two years (the "Series B Warrants", and together with the Series A Warrants, the "Institutional Investor Warrants").
 A.G.P./Alliance Global Partners acted as the sole placement agent for the Private Placement and received customary compensation for its services, including the issuance thereto of 121,212 Class A Ordinary Shares.

-Pursuant to the terms of the securities purchase agreement with the Institutional Investor, Swvl agreed to, among other things, refrain from (i) issuing, entering into any agreement to issue or announcing the issuance or proposed issuance of certain of its securities (including Class A Ordinary Shares pursuant to the B. Riley Facility) for a period commencing August 10, 2022 until the date that is 60 calendar days after the date that the SEC declares effective the registration statement registering the resale of the Class A Ordinary Shares and Class A Ordinary Shares issuable upon exercise of the Institutional Investor Warrants (or, in the event of a "review" by the SEC of the Registration Statement, 30 days after the date that the SEC declares the registration statement registering the resale of the Institutional Investor (i) (such period, the "Restricted Period") and (ii) entering into variable rate transactions (as defined in the securities purchase agreement with the Institutional Investor), subject to certain exceptions, for a period of 12 months after the SEC declares the registration statement register is the registration statement registering the resale of the registration statement register of the SEC declares the registering the resale of the Institutional Investor), subject to certain exceptions, for a period of 12 months after the SEC declares the registration statement registering the resale of the registering the resale of the Institutional Investor) securities effective.
+Pursuant to the terms of the securities purchase agreement with the Institutional Investor, Swvl agreed to, among other things, refrain from (i) issuing, entering into any agreement to issue or announcing the issuance or proposed issuance of certain of its securities (including Class A Ordinary Shares pursuant to the B. Riley Facility) for a period commencing August 10, 2022 until the date that is 60 calendar days after the date that the SEC declares effective the registration statement registering the resale of the Class A Ordinary Shares and Class A Ordinary Shares issuable upon exercise of the Institutional Investor Warrants (or, in the event of a "review" by the SEC of the Registration Statement, 30 days after the date that the SEC declares the registration statement registering the resale of the Institutional Investor (i) (such period, the "Restricted Period") and (ii) entering into variable rate transactions (as defined in the securities purchase agreement with the Institutional Investor), subject to certain exceptions, for a period of 12 months after the SEC declares the registrating the resale of the registration statement registering the resale of the registration statement registering the resale of the registration statement with the Institutional Investor), subject to certain exceptions, for a period of 12 months after the SEC declares the registration statement registering the resale of the Institutional Investor securities effective.